 - Locking and Concurrency Problems: In multi-user environments, databases use locks to prevent data corruption when multiple transactions try to access or modify the same data simultaneously.
 However, poorly managed locks can lead to contention, where transactions wait excessively for others to release locks, or even deadlocks, where two or more transactions are stuck waiting for each other.

-early, often before they significantly impact your users.
+Proactively monitoring your system with tools that offer granular insights, like Netdata, can help you spot these database performance issues early, often before they significantly impact your users.
 Netdata’s real-time, per-second metrics can reveal correlations between resource spikes and specific database activities, significantly speeding up root cause analysis.

-Key Metrics for Effective Database Performance Management
+Key Metrics For Effective Database Performance Management

-, you need to measure it.
+To effectively improve database performance, you need to measure it.
 Monitoring the right metrics provides a clear picture of your database’s health and efficiency.

 - Response Time: This measures the duration from when a query or transaction is initiated to when the system completes its response.
 Low response times are crucial for a good user experience.